codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

-## On-premises account and user setup
+## On-premises account setup

 ### Step 1: Sign in to Codefresh
-Sign in to Codefresh for the first time after on-premises platform installation.
-You will sign in with the default username and password.
+Sign in to Codefresh for the first time after on-premises platform installation with the default username and password.

 1. In the **Sign In** page, click **Codefresh**.
 1. Enter the default **Username** `AdminCF` and **Password**, also `AdminCF`.